 Hello there.
 I’m Adam McFarland.
 I’m one of the co-founders of Pure Adapt, Inc, located in Albany, NY.
 Our primary business is Detailed Image, an e-commerce store for high end car care supplies.
 We do almost everything in-house: design, programming, marketing, inventory management, warehouse operations, and more.
 Since our inception in 2006 we’ve bootstrapped all of our growth internally.
 No outside funding, just hard work and reinvesting profits.

 I’m originally from Albany.
 I attended Rensselaer Polytechnic Institute (aka RPI) in Troy, NY and graduated in 2004 with a degree in Industrial & Management Engineering.
-After college I worked for Schick in Milford, CT as a quality control engineer in their R&D department for a year before quitting to pursue my own ventures.
+After college I worked for the razor company Schick in Milford, CT as a quality control engineer in their R&D department for a year before quitting to pursue my own ventures.
 At the time I had a growing sports collectibles site SportsLizard.com.
 In early 2006 I left Connecticut and moved back in with my parents.
 By the end of the year I had connected with my partners and Pure Adapt was founded.

 You can connect with me on Twitter, LinkedIn, by leaving a comment on a post, or by emailing me at adam@ this domain.
 Please note that I adhere to our email policy, which can be summed up by saying: if you take the time to write me a personalized email (i.e. not a mass PR blast) then I will likely take the time to write you back.